oni-00/oni-00.github.io/_posts/2016-03-20-Geordie Rose speaks of AI.md

-With artificial intelligence humanity will enter a new era, but knowing the human race is not think it will be only positive.
+With artificial intelligence humanity will enter a new era, and knowing that the human race is nothing will be only positive.